haproxy/haproxy/doc/lua-api/index.rst

   This attribute contains an HTTP class object.
 It is available only if the proxy has the "mode http" enabled.

+.. js:attribute:: TXN.http_req

+  :returns: An :ref:`httpmessage_class`.

+  This attribute contains the request HTTPMessage class object.
+It is available only if the proxy has the "mode http" enabled and only in the **filters** context.

+.. js:attribute:: TXN.http_res

+  :returns: An :ref:`httpmessage_class`.

+  This attribute contains the response HTTPMessage class object.
+It is available only if the proxy has the "mode http" enabled and only in the **filters** context.

 .. js:function:: TXN.log(TXN, loglevel, msg)